-12.4.4.
-Bean discovery
+3.10.4.4.
+Bean discovery in CDI Full

-For every type in the set of discovered types (as defined in Type discovery), the container must:
+For every type in the set of discovered types (as defined in Type discovery in CDI Full), the container must:

-- inspect the type metadata to determine if it is a bean, and then - detect definition errors by validating the class and its metadata, and then - if the class is a managed bean, fire an event of type ProcessInjectionPoint for each injection point in the class, as defined in ProcessInjectionPoint event, and then - if the class is a managed bean, fire an event of type ProcessInjectionTarget, as defined in ProcessInjectionTarget event, and then - determine which alternatives, interceptors and decorators are enabled, according to the rules defined in Enabled and disabled beans, Interceptor enablement and ordering and Decorator enablement and ordering, and then - if the class is an enabled bean, interceptor or decorator, fire an event of type ProcessBeanAttributes, as defined in ProcessBeanAttributes event, and then - if the class is an enabled bean, interceptor or decorator and if ProcessBeanAttributes.veto() wasn't called in previous step, fire an event which is a subtype of ProcessBean, as defined in ProcessBean event.
+- inspect the type metadata to determine if it is a bean, and then - detect definition errors by validating the class and its metadata, and then - if the class is a managed bean, fire an event of type ProcessInjectionPoint for each injection point in the class, as defined in ProcessInjectionPoint event, and then - if the class is a managed bean, fire an event of type ProcessInjectionTarget, as defined in ProcessInjectionTarget event, and then - determine which alternatives, interceptors and decorators are enabled, according to the rules defined in Enabled and disabled beans, Interceptor enablement and ordering in CDI Full and Decorator enablement and ordering, and then - if the class is an enabled bean, interceptor or decorator, fire an event of type ProcessBeanAttributes, as defined in ProcessBeanAttributes event, and then - if the class is an enabled bean, interceptor or decorator and if ProcessBeanAttributes.veto() wasn't called in previous step, fire an event which is a subtype of ProcessBean, as defined in ProcessBean event.